 Whatever we do with money, we need to manage it well.
-A planned programme of financial education, combining mathematics, citizenship and PSHE education, can help give children and young people the confidence, skills and knowledge they need to manage their money, now and in the future.
+A cross-curricular, planned programme of financial education can help give children and young people the confidence, skills and knowledge they need to manage their money, now and in the future.